src/Examples/cold_bubble.jl

 end

 initializes a resolved gravity-wave packet in the stratosphere of a "realistic" atmosphere (isentropic troposphere and isothermal stratosphere) and visualizes the resulting wind after fifteen minutes integration time (see below).
-For the relatively complex initialization, this script first constructs an auxiliary state that contains the necessary background fields and then uses helper functions that implement the gravity-wave dispersion and polarization relations (included in a separate section below).
+For the relatively complex initialization, this script first constructs an auxiliary state that contains the necessary background fields and then uses helper functions that implement the gravity-wave dispersion and polarization relations (organized in the module WavePacketTools and included in a section below).

 WKB mountain wave